Castle Rock’s most experienced attorney

 Our Legal Support Staff

-Practice Areas: Consumer Bankruptcy; Business Bankruptcy; Private Debt Workouts.
+Practice Areas: Business Bankruptcy Litigation; Private Debt Workouts.

 PHYLLIS BARRETT, Legal Assistant, 1979 to date.

-JANIE REIVER, Receptionist and Office Manager, 1992 to date.
+JANIE REIVER, Denver Office Manager, 1992 to date.